ORNL/GridKit/src/Model/PhasorDynamics/SynchronousMachine/GenClassical/README.md

 \end{aligned}
 ```

-We substitute expressions above into equations for current injections and
+We substitute the expressions above into equations for current injections and
 obtain
 ```math
 \begin{aligned}